benmvp/slides/2016/rwreact/iso-react.md

 NOTES:
 - Transitioned to React
-- Isomorphic JavaScript is the concept of using the same templates rendered in the browser on the server for initial load
+- Isomorphic JavaScript is the concept of sharing the same templates rendered in the browser on the server for initial load
-- Server-side rendering is important
+- Server-side rendering is important & critical for the transition to be viable
   - SEO
   - Performance
-- React, unlike other JS frameworks/libraries, is setup to render server-side
+- React, unlike other JS frameworks/libraries, is setup to render server-side, as we'll see

 /////